Volcanism III: comparative volcanism on the solid worlds

 - Possible cinder-cone like incandescent fountain deposits are possibly present in the floor of Alphonsus crater (right).

 - Volcanic rocks containing minute glass beads that, on Earth, are associated with incandescent eruptions, were returned by the Apollo missions.

 Giant volcanoes of the Tharsis Plateau Planet Earth Online

 Mars:According to impact geochronology,

-- Mars' mare-like lava plains are ancient - 3 - 3.5 Ga, formed by an ancient process (plate tectonics?)
+- Mars' southern highlands are ancient - 3 - 3.5 ga, formed by an ancient process (plate tectonics?)

 Mars' identifiable volcanoes are limited to three regions.
 The first two have been recognized for decades:Arisa Mons.

 Until 2013, few sites on Mars have been interpreted as the result of explosive eruptions.
 Recently, Michalski and Bleacher, 2013 identified a third region, Arabia Terra, as the site of older and fundamentally different volcanoes that:

 - take the form of Paterae - Broad depressions formed when magma is withdrawn from magma chambers (at first thought to be eroded impact craters).